This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Mental health support for MP’s and their staff

 Supporting constituents in distress can have an emotional impact on MPs and their staff.
 The Health and Wellbeing pages of the intranet are a useful place to find support for mental health and wellbeing, including information on the Employee Assistance Programme, occupational health services and finding a mental health first aider.
+The Members’ Services Team organises training for staff on dealing with suicidal callers and general mental health issues – these courses are bookable on ACT.

 The Commons Library does not intend the information in this article to address the specific circumstances of any particular individual.
 We have published it to support the work of MPs.
 You should not rely upon it as legal or professional advice, or as a substitute for it.
 We do not accept any liability whatsoever for any errors, omissions or misstatements contained herein.
 You should consult a suitably qualified professional if you require specific advice or information.
 Read our briefing for information about sources of legal advice and help.